 In 2022, UK residents took an estimated 71.8 million overseas trips, marking a significant surge of 375% compared to 2021, which recorded only 19.1 million.
 This data suggests a strong rebound in the UK’s outbound tourism.

 Spain is the most popular tourist destination for UK travellers.
-It received around 4.2 million residents of the UK in 2022, down from over 18 million in 2019, according to Statista.
+According to Statista, around 4.2 million UK residents visited Spain in 2022, down from over 18 million in 2019.

 *It makes sense!
 The distance from the UK to Spain takes only 2 hours by plane or 20 hours by train.
 Spain makes travellers achieve what they have dreamed of.
-It is packed with many iconic attractions, beautiful beaches, delicious cuisines, and affordable accommodations.
+It has many iconic attractions, beautiful beaches, delicious cuisines, and affordable accommodations.

 Rise of Domestic Travel

-According to the official UK government website, people took 862 domestic trips a year using both private and public transportation in 2022, which was 14% higher than in 2021.
-While private modes of transport dominate, buses reign supreme as the most popular public transport option, not just in England but across Great Britain.
+According to the official UK government website, people took 862 domestic trips a year using private and public transportation in 2022, which was 14% higher than in 2021.
+While private modes dominate, buses are the most popular public transport option in England and Great Britain.

 *Holiday or vacation travel is one of the most prominent segments in this industry in the UK.
-So, if you want to find the best and cheapest prices, avoid peak seasons.
+So, avoid peak seasons to find the best and cheapest prices.

 Rise of Car Trips

-Despite a rise in car trips in 2022 (averaging 337 for drivers and 165 for passengers, according to the UK government website), these numbers haven’t been fully back to pre-pandemic levels.
+Despite a rise in car trips in 2022 (averaging 337 for drivers and 165 for passengers, according to the UK government website), these numbers haven’t returned to pre-pandemic levels.
 Compared to 2002, car trips remain significantly lower, with driver trips down 23% and passenger trips down 31%.

 Surge in Cycling